sdiehl/wiwinwlh/tutorial.md

  - Establish an ``ssh`` connection to a remote computer
  - Take input from a radio antenna for singal processing

-Conceptualizing I/O as a monad allows the developer to access information outside the program but operate on it with pure functions.
+Conceptualizing I/O as a monad enables the developer to access information outside the program but operate on it with pure functions.

 Desugaring the IO monad: